 - The transition to a lower carbon global economy is highly likely to continue (see Figure 2).
 Even in our probability-weighted (mean) scenario, which sees the world fall short of keeping global temperature increases below 2°, the non-renewable energy share in the global energy mix declines from 68% today to 27% by 2050 thanks to stricter policy and the increased penetration of low-carbon technologies.
 And under the weighted average across our Paris Aligned scenarios, that share falls even further, to 12%.

 - But the transition will be uneven across sectors and geographies.
 Because the politics of climate mitigation varies considerably across the major economies, and abatement opportunities vary significantly across sectors, the transition is likely to proceed at different rates.
-Sectorally, the power sector is the most likely to decarbonise on Paris aligned timeframes, and the industrial and buildings sectors least likely.
+In terms of sectors, the power sector is the most likely to decarbonize on Paris aligned time frames, and the industrial and buildings sectors least likely.
 Geographically, Europe has the highest probability of completing the zero carbon transition by 2050, and the emerging market complex the lowest, with the US in the middle.

 Figure 2: Comparative energy-technology growth rates in our mean and Paris-aligned scenarios

 Data source: Planetrics and ASI analytics

 Climate risk and opportunity is largely a micro or stock-specific phenomenon

 The impact of climate change on returns for aggregate global equities is very modest, a +/- 2% impact on aggregate valuation in most scenarios.
 This is roughly equivalent to losing one quarter of average returns on the S&P 500 Index over the past 50 years.
 Aggregate effects on regional indices are also generally modest because of their diversification.

 Figure 3: Asset price impairment is concentrated in a small number of sectors